-Facebook is a huge deal to us here at JG.
-We know that thousands of you use it to fundraise every day so we've put together a list of our top ten tips to make sure you're getting the most out of your account.
-And don't forget you can always use our Facebook app, to help you raise as much as possible for your charity.
+Facebook is a huge deal to us here at JustGiving.
+We know that thousands of you use it to fundraise every day, so we've put together a list of our top 10 tips to make sure you're getting the most out of your account!

 2. Dress Your Profile with Notes